 Carnival Milwaukee 2023 photo collage

 We celebrated Milwaukee’s diversity through food, music, culture, and fellowship.
 De La Buena, Salsabrositas, and Samba Da Vida brought the music, dance and vibrant beats, 20 local restaurants and caterers wowed our guests with a diverse menu for our food tasting, and guests enjoyed an interactive photo booth and top-notch raffle.
+And, this year we invested $6,000+ in local, diverse-owned businesses through this event!

-We also celebrated the life of Bill Johnson, our Executive Director from 2006-2015, who created this seminal event.
-Bill dreamed of creating a space for people from different walks of life to come together and enjoy all the beauty and diversity our community has to offer – in short, a party with a purpose.
-We honored him with a a Second Line tribute and other special touches like a “Bill’s Favorites” basket in our raffle.
+At this year’s event we celebrated the life of Bill Johnson, our Executive Director from 2006-2015, who created this seminal event.
+He dreamed of creating a space for people from different walks of life to come together and enjoy all the beauty and diversity our community has to offer – in short, a party with a purpose.

 Logos for De La Buena, Salsabrositas, Samba Da Vida